SC-SIC Executive Director

 SC-SIC Digital & Web Director

-A member of the SC-SIC staff since December 2004, SC-SIC Digital and Web Director Claudia Parnell directs all SC-SIC and Carolina Family Engagement Center (CFEC) websites, publications, social media, and technical communications and information, all well as the website for the the Center for Educational Partnerships (CEP) housed in the University of South Carolina College of Education.
-She is the analyst behind the online School Improvement Council membership database, Member Network, and serves as editor and designer of the SC-SIC newsletter, Council News, a winner of the SC Chapter of the National School Public Relations Association's "Rewards for Excellence" award.
+A member of the SC-SIC staff since December 2004, SC-SIC Digital & Web Director Claudia Parnell manages the SC-SIC website, publications, social media, technical communications, and information.
+She is the analyst behind the online School Improvement Council membership database, Member Network, and serves as editor and designer of the SC-SIC newsletter, Council News.

-Claudia designs and manages production of all SC-SIC and CFEC printed and web-based materials, electronic media, and social media, and provides direction for short- and long-range planning of technology initiatives.
-She brings over 40 years of graphic design, art, Professional Development, and technology and communications experience to provide information and resources to SICs across the state.
+Claudia designs and manages production of all SC-SIC printed and web-based materials, electronic media, social media, and provides direction for short- and long-range planning of technology initiatives.
+She brings to the table over 40 years of graphic design, art, Professional Development, technology, and communications experience to provide information and resources to SICs across the state.

-Claudia holds the Bachelor of Arts degree in Interdisciplinary Studies with a Concentration in Studio Art and English from the University of South Carolina and the Certification in Web Design from the University of South Carolina.
-She engages in Educational and Professional Development on a continuing basis in keeping with the demands of advancing technology and the SC School Improvement Council's growing effectiveness and performance.
+Claudia holds the Bachelor of Arts degree in Interdisciplinary Studies with a Concentration in Studio Art and English from the University of South Carolina, and the Certification in Web Design from the University of South Carolina.
+She continuously engages in efforts to keep up with the demands of advancing technology and the SC School Improvement Council's growing effectiveness and performance in those areas.